jedel1043/slurm-charms/CONTRIBUTING.md

 The Charmed HPC core developers may already know what they want to add to the Slurm charms, but they are always open to new ideas and potential improvements.
-GitHub Discussions is a good place for discussing open-ended questions that pertain to the entire Charmed HPC project, but more focused enhancement proposal discussion can start within the issue tracker.
+GitHub Discussions is a good place for discussing open-ended questions that pertain to the entire Charmed HPC project, but more focused enhancement proposal discussions can start within the issue tracker.

-Please note that not all proposals may be incorporated into the documentation.
-Also, please know that spamming the maintainers to incorporate something you want into the documentation will not improve the likelihood of being implemented; it may result in you receiving a temporary ban from the repository.
+Please note that not all proposals may be incorporated into the the Slurm charms.
+Also, please know that spamming the maintainers to incorporate something you want into the Slurm charms will not improve the likelihood of being implemented; it may result in you receiving a temporary ban from the repository.